Local Mechanisms of Compositional Generalization in Conditional Diffusion: Discussion and future work

 \section{Discussion and future work}

 Whether local mechanisms can explain compositional generalization in real-world diffusion models remains an open question.
 The preliminary SDXL experiments in \Cref{sec:local_expts} are meant only to be suggestive, and much more work is needed to fully understand compositional generalization in modern text-to-image models.
 This setting presents several challenges.
-First, since we often don't know what was in the training set, it is unclear which prompts are actually OOD.
-Second, some kinds of compositional structure, such as style+content, exist only in feature-space, requiring more complex studies of the model's learned representation as in Figures \ref{fig:clevr_color_len_gen} and \ref{fig:sdxl_feat}, potentially relying on heuristics such as \ref{eq:cpc_heuristic}.
-Despite significant evidence for feature disentanglement in diffusion representations (see \Cref{app:related}), this is still not fully understood.
+First, since we often don't know what was in the training set, it is unclear which prompts are actually OOD (however, see \Cref{app:mdm-flickr} for a small exploratory study of a model trained on a known dataset).
+Second, some kinds of compositional structure, such as style+content, exist only in feature-space, requiring more complex studies of the model's learned representation as in Figures \ref{fig:clevr_color_len_gen} and \ref{fig:sdxl_feat}, potentially relying on heuristics such as \Cref{lem:f-lcs_heuristic}.
+Despite significant evidence for the existence of disentangled feature spaces \citep{chen2018isolating, kim2018disentangling, yang2023compositional, locatello2019challenging, zhang2023composing, ilharco2022editing} and diffusion models' ability to learn them in some cases \cite{karras2019style, kotovenko2019content, gatys2016image, zhu2017unpaired}, disentanglement in diffusion representations is still not fully understood.
 Future work could also exploit our finding of local conditional scores as a mechanism to improve compositional generalization.
-Our causal intervention in Experiment 3 shows that in a simple setting, enforcing an explicitly local architecture can improve generalization, suggesting that similar architectural, training, or inference-based interventions might be able to improve real-world models.
+Our causal intervention in Experiment 2L shows that in a simple setting, enforcing an explicitly local architecture can improve generalization, suggesting that similar architectural, training, or inference-based interventions might be able to improve real-world models.
 Several existing methods can be viewed as implicit ``local interventions'': for instance, layout-to-image methods that use explicit local constraints or biases (see \Cref{app:related}), or more generally, sparse attention architectures \cite{child2019generating, sun2022length}.
 Our theory helps to explain why these approaches are beneficial, and suggests more precise ways to target compositional generalization by specifically enforcing local conditional scores.
 When compositional structure exists only in feature-space, such interventions become more complex.
-The challenge becomes two-fold: we must first identify -- or attempt to induce -- feature-space transformations that reveal the compositional structure, and then apply local interventions within the learned feature space.
+The challenge becomes two-fold: we must first identify or attempt to induce feature-space transformations revealing the compositional structure, and then apply local interventions within the learned feature space: perhaps via sparsity-inducing regularization (such as L1) or explicitly-sparse architectures.
 Larger-scale studies on complex, real-world datasets are essential to clarify the challenges and explore opportunities to improve compositional generalization via local interventions.